jshjohnson/ASCAT/content/plugins/custom-search-plugin/readme.txt

 * NEW : Language files are added to the plugin.

 == Upgrade Notice ==

+= V1.20 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.
+Plugin optimization is done.
+Problem with including nav_menu types to the search results is fixed.
+Bug with displaying of custom types of deactiveted plugins is fixed.

 = V1.19 =
 Screenshots are updated.
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.8.1.
 Problem with search results in back-end is fixed.